TRAVEL. COVID-19. FLU.

 If you feel you are eligible and have not received a notification you can call 0800 030 8013 to check and book an appointment if required.

-Can I just turn up at a vaccination clinic to get my winter vaccination?
+Can I just turn up at a vaccination clinic to get my spring vaccination?

 All vaccination is by appointment only, so please don’t turn up unless you have an appointment.